microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 > If you do not have a required component installed, you will be prompted to do so.
 You may need to confirm the installation of NuGet provider and  you may also need to confirm the installation of [PowerShellGet](https://docs.microsoft.com/en-us/powershell/scripting/gallery/installing-psget?view=powershell-5.1).
 #### 🔵Allow signed PowerShell scripts <a name="allow-signed-powershell-scripts"></a>

-If PowerShell script execution is restricted in your environment, you must first remove this restriction in order to be able to run the 'Compliance Utility'.
+If PowerShell script execution is restricted in your environment, you must first remove this restriction in order to be able to run the Compliance Utility.
 To do this, run the `Set-ExecutionPolicy` command with the following parameters:

 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force
 ```

-The 'Compliance Utility' is code-signed with a Microsoft certificate.
+The Compliance Utility is code-signed with a Microsoft certificate.

 #### 🔵Trust  PowerShell Gallery repository <a name="trust-powershellgallery-repository"></a>